By Tom Pawlak

 - Cut openings in the plywood, using a saber saw, at the points where the major cracks intersect.
 This allows you to verify if the cracks are coming together uniformly during the propping sequence (below).
 Tape the plastic back in position on the ceiling.

 - Dry-fit the repair to verify that the plaster can be forced back into position.
-I used the hack saw blade to fish out a few loose chunks of plaster which had come loose that kept the plaster from getting back against the wood slats.
+I used the hack saw blade to fish out a few loose chunks of plaster that had come loose that kept the plaster from getting back against the wood slats.
 Verify that the plaster is in position by checking the fit of the intersecting cracks.
 Use a hacksaw blade as a depth gauge to check how tight the plaster fits against the lath.

 - Drill holes through the plywood and through the plaster, stopping short of drilling through the wood lath layer.